jdsolucoes/pedit/README.md

 TODO
 ====

- * Integration with Mercurial, Bazaar, etc
+ * Warn about long lines
  * Integration with the system's clipboard (yes, it's possible with readline)
  * Full featured support for pypy